Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 Rosehip Oil

 Not a fan of fragrant oils, though?
 No worries, friends, as rosehip oil just may be your new holy grail moisturizer.
 It’s lightweight, odorless, and high in antioxidants and something called linoleic acid, which means that it can help clear out any lingering breakouts on your face.
-(6) This one is safe to use solo or in a blend!
+(6) This one is safe to use solo or in a blend no matter your skin type!

 Squalane